rosymingle/murundaka/src/content/pages/home.md

 ---

 title: Home
-heroTitle: Welcome to Murundaka Cohousing
+heroTitle: Welcome to Murundaka
-heroTagline: Sustainable, cooperative living in Heidelberg Heights.
+heroTagline: Community, connection and culture
 menuOrder: 1
+parentMenu:

 ---
 Murundaka consists of sustainable equity housing apartments and common spaces designed to foster a cooperative lifestyle.
 Beeps